avidml/website/exampleSite/content/blog/indie-label.md

 ShowBreadCrumbs: false
 ---

 We’re delighted to announce the release of the [IndieLabel Space](https://huggingface.co/spaces/avid-ml/indie-label) on HuggingFace, a collaboration between researchers at the [Stanford HCI Group](https://hci.stanford.edu) and [ARVA](https://avidml.org/arva/) (The AI Risk and Vulnerability Alliance).
-IndieLabel is a tool designed to support end-user audits — user-led evaluations of AI systems.
+IndieLabel is a prototype tool designed to support end-user audits — user-led evaluations of AI systems.
 It was the centerpiece of the [End-User Audits](https://dl.acm.org/doi/10.1145/3555625) paper, published at [CSCW](https://dl.acm.org/conference/cscw) 2022.

 ## Why user-led audits?